Connect with others who understand.

 Sensory Ataxia

-Sensory ataxia refers to a condition when you can’t sense the location and movement of your body in space — called proprioception.
-It occurs when there is damage to the parts of the spinal cord or brainstem that inform your brain about the body position, and you may have trouble determining where your limbs are in relation to your body.
+Sensory ataxia refers to a condition in which you can’t sense the location and movement of your body in space.
+This is called proprioception.
+It occurs when there is damage to the parts of the spinal cord or brainstem that tell your brain about the body’s position.
+As a result, you may have trouble determining where your limbs are in relation to your body.

 Vestibular Ataxia

-Your symptoms of ataxia will depend on how your spinal cord, brainstem, and cerebellum are affected by MS. Here are eight ways ataxia may show up for you.
+Your ataxia symptoms will depend on how your spinal cord, brainstem, and cerebellum are affected by MS. Here are seven ways ataxia may show up for you.

 1. Walking Changes

-When ataxia damages the nerves involved with muscle tone (spasticity) and balance, it can affect the way you walk — also called your gait.
+When ataxia causes spasticity (damage to the nerves involved with muscle tone and balance), it can affect the way you walk — also called your gait.
 Changes in balance can make it appear as if you are drunk when you walk.

 Walking and exercising less often can cause atrophy (the loss of muscle mass) and create further changes in your gait.